julienshim/combined_korean_vocabulary_list/README.md

 > TOPIK Part Of Speech

-With the exception of `줄어든 말`, I found that TOPIK uses spaces for 'or' rather than being consistent with the use of forward slashes.
-I've opted for forward slashes for easier string splits, and fore future database purposes.
+I found that TOPIK generally uses spaces to separate alternative parts of speech, with the exception of 줄어든 말.
+However, for consistency and to facilitate easier string splitting and future database operations, I've opted to use forward slashes instead of spaces.

 ```
     '감탄사': '감탄사',